talkohavy/guides/docs/programming/socket-io/q-n-a.md

 ## Question 4: How can you send a message between servers?
 Can you send a message between servers?

 Answer: ...

+## Question 5: Is Socket.IO still needed today?

+That's a fair question, since WebSockets are supported almost everywhere now.
+That being said, we believe that, if you use plain WebSockets for your application, you will eventually need to implement most of the features that are already included (and battle-tested) in Socket.IO, like **reconnection**, **acknowledgements** or **broadcasting**.